chromium/chromium/docs/code_reviews.md

 while you were on a long leave and have been meeting the above owner's expectations in other times, you can create a CL to re-add yourself and land after getting local owner's approval (you can refer to this policy in the CL).
+The removal script will cc the removed owner and one other owner to avoid spam.

 ### OWNERS file details